loschmidt/successor-sequence-predictor/README.md

 Set all fields by current experiment requirements, e.g. set out dir All supported options and their descriptions for a running pipeline can be found there.

+It is worth mentioning, that `transition` option set to **YES** can case 'no mutational design' for shallow phylogenetic trees (algorithm then applies prediction for evolutionary position with three or more transitions as we consider this as a strong evolutionary signal).

+For deep trees, `transition` option set to **NO** can cause to noisy sequence generation for deep trees (seven and more node from root to leaf).

 #### Dataset description
 Scripts account for the dataset folder structure, set in `input` config parameter, as following:
 1. each tree has a separate folder (tree1, tree2 ...)